keenthemes/ktui/src/components/datepicker/docs/template-customization.md

 - `emptyState`: Empty state message

 ## 2. Overriding Templates
-Override any template by providing a matching key in the `data-kt-datepicker-config` JSON attribute:
+Override any template by providing a matching key in the `data-kt-datepicker-config` JSON attribute or via the JS config:
 ```html
 <div
   data-kt-datepicker="true"